Ayn Od Milvado - #BecomingSomething

 BECOMING SOMEBODY BY ATTACHING TO HKB”H

 We come with free will and we are connected to our natural intellect, but really we are in Tohu vVohu.
 When we realize that H’ is the something, we attached to him and we have the objective viewpoint that He is something and we are nothing.
-And we ask him to uplift up from our anguish so we can cling to Him and thereby serve as a channel.
+And we ask Him to uplift us from our anguish so we can cling to Him and thereby serve as a channel.
 Now the very part of our brain, the amygdala, is a neurological resource that can connected with our heart and our limbs, that H’ can utilize to flow light into this world.
 That’s how we become something

 Understanding the Something that fills the Nothing within us